BisonSchweizAG/commercetools-datacleanup/README.md

 # commercetools Datacleanup

-commercetools Data Cleanup is data reorganisation tool for commercetools.
+commercetools Data Cleanup is a data reorganisation tool for commercetools.
 Configure predicates for your resources and commercetools Data Cleanup will periodically delete resources that match the predicate.

 ## Usage with Spring Boot